 Types of Funds

 Donor Advised.
 Advised Funds are convenient, flexible tools for individuals, families, businesses, or groups that want to be actively involved in suggesting what community investments are made.
 Unlike other fund types, Advised Funds are not limited to the typical 4% annual distribution.
 As long as the $10,000 fund minimum is maintained, you can recommend grants of any size to any qualified, charitable organization – 501(c)(3), schools, churches, or municipalities.
-View a sample DAF agreement.
 Read more about donor advised funds below.

 Designated.
 These funds support the specific nonprofit organization(s) that you, as the donor, designate.
 Perhaps your church, school, or another agency has made a significant impact on your life; a Designated Fund will allow you to continue to support these organizations even when you’re gone.

 Scholarships.
-With a minimum gift of $25,000, a Scholarship Fund can help support students continuing their education.
+With a minimum gift of $50,000, a Scholarship Fund can help support students continuing their education.
 We’ll work with you to establish guidelines for eligibility, or you can leave it to us to determine where your award will fill the greatest community need and make the most impact.
-View a sample scholarship agreement.

-Organization Endowment.
+Nonprofit Fund.
 These funds are typically started by a nonprofit to build endowment for their own organization.
 We manage the endowments of more than 100 Muskegon County nonprofits.
 These organizations receive regular grant distributions from their fund, while saving for the future.
-View a sample fund agreement.

 *Build A Fund.
-If starting a fund with $10,000 isn’t possible, any of these funds can begin as a Build A Fund with the goal of reaching the fund minimum within a few years.
-It takes a minimum gift of $2,000 to start one ($5,000 for scholarships).
+If starting a fund at the $5,000 or $10,000 level as mentioned above isn’t possible, any of these funds can begin as a Build A Fund with the goal of reaching the fund minimum within a few years.
+It takes a minimum gift of $2,000 to start one ($10,000 for scholarships).
 Once the balance is sufficient, we’ll work with you to officially convert the fund into the type you desire, and grantmaking can begin.

 Donor Advised Funds